naimo84/node-red-contrib-ical-events/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. 0.1.22]
  - node-red version
  - nodejs version
+ - is it an ical, caldav or icloud calendar?

 **Additional context**
 Add any other context about the problem here.